Pints, Primark and pull-ups: All you need to know about Scotland's lockdown rule changes

-Today is a monumental one for Scotland, as lockdown restrictions ease, bring a sense of some normality in the country.
+Today is a monumental one for Scotland, as lockdown restrictions ease, bringing a sense of some normality in the country.

 The retail sector will reopen, along with beer gardens, hotels, and tourist attractions.